bcgov/ols-geocoder/physical-address-conceptual-model.md

        Dallas Rd and Government St, Victoria, BC, Canada Douglas St and Gorge Rd and Hillside Ave and Government St, Victoria, BC, Canada

+A special type of intersection address is a highway exit which is the intersection of a highway and an offramp as in the following example:

+       Hwy 1 at Exit 366, Kamloops, BC, Canada

 From here on in, all examples in this document will assume a country of Canada without showing it.